Flash1714/ChatPlatformProject/README.md

 Building a chat app following Patrick God's Tutorial : https://youtu.be/OBsPTuvW3ok
 His GitHub Repo : https://github.com/patrickgod/BlazorChatSignalR

-My project is still incomplete.
-Have more things to implement that have been done in the tutorial too.
+My project is still incomplete have to implement autoscroll to the bottom but that requires JS.
+It has been implemented in Patricks work.